Bundling internet and phone

 Internet Ultra + Voice

-- Home phone service only available as part of bundle
+Must bundle for home phone – Home phone service only available as part of bundle

 Verizon 200 Mbps and Digital Voice

 Like Frontier, Verizon’s internet plans are split into two types: fiber optic and DSL.
 Its fiber optic plans offer some of the best value of any provider — 200 Mbps of internet speed plus unlimited nationwide calling for just $59.99/mo.
-But if you can only get Verizon’s DSL service, called Verizon High Speed Internet, speeds will be limited to 3 Mbps and you’ll have to pay $15/mo. more than fiber.
+But if you can only get Verizon’s DSL service, called Verizon High Speed Internet, speeds will be limited to 15 Mbps at best and you’ll have to pay $15/mo. more than fiber.

 Expert tip: Go for a slightly more expensive plan for faster speeds